prithvinairr/AIM---Autonomous-Institutional-Memory/SECURITY.md

 ## Reporting

 This is currently a portfolio/research project.
-If you find a real security issue, open a private issue or contact the maintainer directly rather than posting exploit details publicly.